Global Citizenship & Human Dignity

 EDL 396A - Race, Ethnicity, and Culture in Fraternity & Sorority Life

 To understand the complexities of race, ethnicity, and culture in present-day collegiate fraternity and sorority (F&S) life, it is imperative to engage with the histories of this social establishment.
 Fraternity & Sorority Programs will offer this 3-credit course each spring semester.
 The class will explore the history of race and racism in fraternity/sorority life through the themes of exclusion, racial uplift, and cultural relevance.
+Due to low/zero attendance, the class has not been offered for the past few years.

 BIPOC Addiction & Mental Health Support